-When a foot-and-mouth disease outbreak is detected in the U.S., business as usual will cease and be replaced by nationwide crisis management for livestock and dairy industries regardless of where the initial outbreak is detected.
+When a foot-and-mouth disease outbreak is detected in the U.S., business as usual will cease and be replaced by nationwide crisis management for livestock and dairy industries, regardless of where the initial outbreak is detected.
 Mitigating the operational and economic impacts on your business before a crisis occurs is why the continuity of business plans were developed by and for industry.
-Having contingency plans in place, establishing premises identification numbers (PIN’s) for traceability, and completing an approved enhanced biosecurity plan allows you to obtain livestock movement permits, if your animals are not infected.
+Having contingency plans in place, establishing premises identification numbers (PINs) for traceability, and completing an approved enhanced biosecurity plan allows you to obtain livestock movement permits if your animals are not infected.
 Enhanced Biosecurity planning could mean the difference between remaining in business or not.

-These plans are designed to provide for continuity of business for livestock operators who find themselves affected by movement restrictions during an outbreak of foot-and-mouth disease or another foreign animal disease in the United States.
+These plans are designed to provide for the continuity of business for livestock operators who find themselves affected by movement restrictions during an outbreak of foot-and-mouth disease or another foreign animal disease in the United States.
 Secure Food Supply Plans provide guidance for livestock producers to voluntarily prepare before a foreign animal disease outbreak to limit exposure of their animals.
 Secure food supply plans were developed with input from industry, state and federal health officials, and academic partners to provide voluntary strategies that support control for infected premises and business continuity for uninfected operations.

 How can I prepare?